Don't Breathe 2

 Don't Breathe 2 is a 2021 American horror film directed by Rodo Sayagues, who co-wrote it with Fede Álvarez.
-It is the sequel to Don't Breathe (2016) and a second installment in the Don't Breathe franchise.
+It is the sequel to Don't Breathe (2016) and the second installment in the Don't Breathe franchise.
 The film stars Stephen Lang, reprising his role as Norman Nordstrom, with Brendan Sexton III and Madelyn Grace in supporting roles.

 After the critical and commercial success of the first film, talks for a sequel began in November 2016, with Álvarez then set to return as the film's director.
 In January 2020, the project was green-lit, with Sayagues replacing Álvarez as director and Lang reprising his role.
 Principal photography began in August 2020, in Belgrade, Serbia, and wrapped in October.

 Don't Breathe 2 was released in the United States on August 13, 2021, by Sony Pictures Releasing.
 The film grossed over $53 million worldwide and received mixed reviews from critics.

 Plot

 Eight years after the events of the first film, blind Navy SEAL veteran Norman Nordstrom lives with his 11-year-old daughter Phoenix and his rottweiler Shadow in a Detroit suburb.
 Norman tells Phoenix that her birth mother died in a fire in their old house.

 Hernandez, Norman's only connection with society and a veteran Army Ranger, convinces Norman to let Phoenix accompany her on an errand in town to have some time out of the house.
 Whilst on their trip, Hernandez lets Phoenix visit her old burnt down house where her mom supposedly died.
 A gangster named Raylan attempts to abduct Phoenix but is scared away by Shadow.
 His gang follows Hernandez's van back to Norman's where they wait for her to drop Phoenix off, before proceeding to block off the road with their vans and murder Hernandez by bashing her to death with a hammer.
 They lure Shadow away and kill him off-screen.
 When Norman goes outside to look for Shadow, the gang breaks in to kidnap Phoenix.
 A struggle ensues between Norman and the gang, and Raylan tells Phoenix that he is her real father, confirming it by showing they both have a streak of white hair.

 It is revealed that Phoenix's house burned down after a meth lab explosion in the basement, and Raylan had been jailed for eight years.
 Norman found Phoenix unconscious in the wreckage and took her home to take the place of his dead daughter.
 Upon release, Raylan saw Phoenix alive when she left flowers at her mother's memorial.
 Phoenix is chloroformed by a henchman.
 Raylan sets his own dog to kill Norman, who traps the animal in the attic.
 The gang sets the house on fire and leaves with Phoenix.
-Norman befriends the dog as they escape together and it leads him to the gang's hotel hideout.
+Norman befriends the dog as they escape together, and it leads him to the gang's hotel hideout.